 If you decide to go this route, there are 3 sets of fees you’ll need to pay and a number of services that will be unavailable.
 Let’s take a look at each of them.

 The Advertised Price ($50-$150)

 The price advertised for incorporation services online is often between $50-$150.
 The advertisements are meant to trick customers into believing that they can incorporate an Alberta company for this low price.
-Once you visit their site, you realize that the actual cost to incorporate is much higher.
+Once you visit their site (and sometimes not until you start to fill out their forms), you’ll notice that the actual cost to incorporate is much higher.